-Description 3
+3 Description

-The TPS2549 device is a USB charging port controller and power switch with a current-sense output that is able to control an upstream supply.
-This allows it to maintain 5 V at the USB port even with heavy charging currents.
-This is important in systems with long USB cables where significant voltage drops can occur while fast-charging portable devices.
+The TPS2549-Q1 device is a USB charging port controller and power switch with a current-sense output that is able to control an upstream supply.
+This allows it to maintain 5 V at the USB port even with

-The TP2549 47-m Ω power switch has two selectable, programmable current limits that support port power management by providing a lower current limit that can be used when adjacent ports are experiencing heavy loads.
+The TP2549-Q1 47-m Ω power switch has two selectable, programmable current limits that support port power management by providing a lower current limit that can be used when adjacent ports are experiencing heavy loads.
 This is important in systems with multiple ports and an upstream supply unable to provide full current to all ports simultaneously.

-The DCP_Auto scheme detects and selects the proper D+ and D- settings to communicate with the attached device, so that it can fast-charge at full current.
+The DCP Auto scheme detects and selects the proper D+ and D- settings to communicate with the attached device, so that it can fast-charge at full current.
 The integrated CDP detection enables up to 1.5-A fast charging of most portable devices with simultaneous data communication.